shopmonkeyus/eds/README.md

 ```

 > [!IMPORTANT]
-> You should enroll the server outside of Docker initially and mount the resulting `config.toml` file after setup.
+> You should enroll the server outside of Docker initially and mount the generated `config.toml` file after setup into your container at runtime.
 This file should be treated as a secret and should not be committed to your Docker image.

 # Security